Skip to main content

 response_formatChoose url or b64_json for any model

-output_formatChoose output format: png, jpeg, webp
+output_formatChoose output format: png, jpeg, gif, webp, avif

 output_compressionControl compression level for lossy formats